Home Bancshares (HOMB)

 Return on equity, or ROE, tells us how much profit a company generates for each dollar of shareholder equity, a key funding source for banks.
 Over a long period, banks with high ROE tend to compound shareholder wealth faster through retained earnings, buybacks, and dividends.

-Over the last five years, Home Bancshares has averaged an ROE of 10.9%, impressive for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
-This shows Home Bancshares has a strong competitive moat.
+Over the last five years, Home Bancshares has averaged an ROE of 10.8%, respectable for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.

-11. Key Takeaways from Home Bancshares’s Q3 Results
+11. Key Takeaways from Home Bancshares’s Q4 Results

 We enjoyed seeing Home Bancshares beat analysts’ revenue expectations this quarter.
-We were also happy its tangible book value per share outperformed Wall Street’s estimates.
-On the other hand, its EPS slightly beat.
+We were also happy its net interest income outperformed Wall Street’s estimates.
+On the other hand, its EPS was in line.
 Overall, this print had some key positives.
-The stock remained flat at $27.43 immediately following the results.
+The stock remained flat at $28.37 immediately following the results.

 12. Is Now The Time To Buy Home Bancshares?

-Home Bancshares isn’t a terrible business, but it doesn’t pass our bar.
-First off, its revenue growth was mediocre over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+Home Bancshares isn’t a terrible business, but it isn’t one of our picks.
+For starters, its revenue growth was mediocre over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
 And while its admirable net interest margin a wonderful starting point for the overall profitability of the business, the downside is its weak EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.
-On top of that, its estimated net interest income for the next 12 months are weak.
+On top of that, its projected EPS for the next year is lacking.

-Home Bancshares’s P/B ratio based on the next 12 months is 1.3x.
-This valuation multiple is fair, but we don’t have much faith in the company.
-We're pretty confident there are more exciting stocks to buy at the moment.
+Home Bancshares’s P/B ratio based on the next 12 months is 1.2x.
+While this valuation is fair, the upside isn’t great compared to the potential downside.
+We're fairly confident there are better investments elsewhere.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.